Published Jun 17, 2022

 A routine mission goes awry in the latest episode.

 By Jay Stobie

-Spoilers for Star Trek: Strange New Worlds season one, episode seven to follow!
+Spoilers for Star Trek: Strange New Worlds Season 1, Episode 7 to follow!

 Despite the progress they appeared to make during their body swap in “Spock Amok,” T’Pring voices concern about her relationship with Spock and researches human sexuality in an attempt to better understand Spock’s human side.
 After learning this news during a long-distance video chat, Spock once again consults with Nurse Chapel, whose affection for the science officer foreshadows the feelings she will show for him in episodes of The Original Series.